Kromster80/RecastNavigationDelphi/README.md

  - Delphi needs to wrap overflowing manipulations with a *{$O}* directive to supress errors.
  - Delphi needs manual disposal of objects created within record , as they dont have built-in destructor support in them.
  - To simplify the pointer trickery, *{$POINTERMATH ON}* had to be enabled almost in every unit.
+ - Typed @ operator setting is great help, but sadly it does not work sometimes.

 **Common pitfalls during porting:**
- - Passing argument *@SomePointer* instead of *SomePointer*
+ - Passing argument *@SomePointer* instead of *SomePointer*.
+Typed @ helps to catch those, but not always.
- - Calling *Move/FillChar* methods without swapping arguments places
+ - Calling *Move/FillChar* methods without swapping arguments places.
- - Writing *for .. to .. do* loop instead of *for .. downto .. do* in rare cases
+ - Writing *for .. to .. do* loop instead of *for .. downto .. do* in rare cases.
  -

 **Todos:**